 Athletes and spectators are expected to behave courteously during athletic contests.
-Any behavior that disrupts the flow of a Friends Select School game or is contrary to the Friends Schools' League standards will not be allowed.
-(See the Athletic Handbook).
+Any behavior that disrupts the flow of a Friends Select School game or is contrary to the Friends Schools' League or PAISAA standards will not be allowed (see the Athletic Handbook beginning on page 44).